sampsyo/home/_drafts/statsmistakes.md

 ---
-title: Statistics Mistakes Computer Scientists Love to Make
+title: Statistical Mistakes and How to Avoid Them
 mathjax: true
 excerpt: |
     You can get CS papers published with shoddy statistics, but that doesn't mean you should.
 Here are three easy ways to bungle the data analysis in your evaluation section: don't even try to use statistics when you really ought to; misinterpret an inconclusive statistical test as concluding a negative; or run too many tests without considering that some of them might be lying to you.
 I've seen all three of these mistakes in multiple published papers---don't let this be you!
 ---

-Computer scientists on the systems side of things, myself included, aren't great at using statistics.
-I'm not sure why---maybe it's because there are so many other potential problems with empirical evaluations that statistical soundness doesn't seem that important.
-Other subfields, such as HCI and machine learning, have much higher standards for data analysis; let's learn from their example.
+Computer scientists in systemsy fields, myself included, aren't great at using statistics.
+Maybe it's because there are so many other potential problems with empirical evaluations that solid statistical reasoning doesn't seem that important.
+Other subfields, like HCI and machine learning, have much higher standards for data analysis.
+Let's learn from their example.

-There are three kinds of avoidable statistics mistakes I've noticed in lots of published papers.
+Here are three kinds of avoidable statistics mistakes that I notice in published papers.

 ### No Statistics at All